Akshansh-Kulshrestha/Populate-Database/README.md

 •	Tools Used:

-o	Faker library: For generating realistic data. o	SQLite: As the database system for storing and managing data. o	Python (sqlite3 module): For database interactions.
+o	Faker library: For generating realistic data.\n o	SQLite: As the database system for storing and managing data. o	Python (sqlite3 module): For database interactions.